algosec/algosec-puppet/REFERENCE.md

 #### Properties

-The following properties are available in the `abf_apply_draft` type.
+The following properties are available in the `algosec_apply_draft` type.

 ##### `apply`